Strong decays of $P_{\psi}^N(4440)^+$ and $P_\psi^N(4457)^+$ within the Bethe-Salpeter framework: Strong decays of with the BS wave function

 Here we need to express $k_1=\alpha_1 P + k$.
 The coefficients $c_i$s $(i=1,\cdots 6)$ are defined as

-Inserting above result of the contour integral, we can express $T_1^\nu u(P,r)$ by the Salpeter wave function as
+Inserting above result of the contour integral, we can express $T_{11}^\nu u$ by the Salpeter wave function as

-Now ${T_1}$ has been expressed by the integral over the three-dimensional Salpeter wave function $\varphi_\beta$.
-Inserting the Salpeter wave functions \eref{E-wave-1-2N} for $P_{\psi1/2}^N$ into \eref{E-A-psi+p-D} respectively, we can further simplified the amplitude $T_{11\alpha}$ in terms of two form factors $s_{11}$ and $s_{12}$,
+Now $T_{11}$ has been expressed by the integral over the three-dimensional Salpeter wave function $\varphi_\beta$.
+Inserting the Salpeter wave functions \eref{E-wave-1-2N} for $P_{\psi1/2}^N$ into \eref{E-A-psi+p-D}, we can further simplified the amplitude $T_{11\alpha}$ in terms of two form factors as